Constellation-Labs/metagraph-examples/examples/DataApi-NFT/README.md

 - Transferring NFTs

-In addition to these operations, the client can also fetch the following information:
+In addition to these operations, the client also has access following information via the metagraph REST APIs:

 - Retrieve all NFT collections

-- Fetch a specific collection by ID
+- Retrieve a specific collection by ID

-- Access all NFTs within a collection
+- Retrieve all NFTs within a collection

-- Fetch a specific NFT within a collection by ID
+- Retrieve a specific NFT within a collection by ID

 - Find all collections owned by a specific address